Kellogg's U.S. cereal plant workers go on strike - Up News Info

 Shelton said Kellogg has threatened to send additional jobs to Mexico if workers do not accept its proposals.

-Members of the union went on strikes at plants in Battle Creek, Michigan, Omaha, Nebraska, Lancaster, Pennsylvania and Memphis, Tennessee.

-Kellogg, however, said it provides compensation and benefits for its U.S. ready-to-eat-cereal employees that are among the industry’s best.
+However, Kellogg, which brings in about a third of its sales from cereals, said its compensation and benefits for U.S. cereal plant employees were among the industry’s best.

 “We are disappointed by the union’s decision to strike … our offer includes increases to pay and benefits for our employees,” Kellogg spokesperson Kris Bahner said.

-Kellogg said it remains willing to continue negotiations to reach an agreement and that it was implementing contingency plans to deal with supply disruptions, including internal and third-party resources.
+The company also said it was implementing contingency plans to deal with supply disruptions, including internal and third-party resources.

+The workers went on strikes at plants in Battle Creek, Michigan, Omaha, Nebraska, Lancaster, Pennsylvania and Memphis, Tennessee.

+The union used what looked like an angry version of Kellogg’s Frosted Flakes mascot, Tony the Tiger, in posters asking people to join the picket.
+Pictures on social media showed several workers holding banners outside the facilities.